 I never truly understood how chaos could be charming until we stepped foot in Varanasi.
 One of the World’s oldest cities dating back to the 11th century B.C., we hear that many Hindu Indians make it a point to visit at least once in their lives.
 “Not every person has the chance to visit”, an Indian friend once shared.

 Most of the life in this city happens at the holy Ganges River, believed to wash away a lifetime of sins when bathed in it.
 With such significance, it’s only fitting that the end of life rituals are seen here too.
-Death is seen in a different light in Varanasi and it’s many Hindu Indian’s dream to spend their last few breaths in Varanasi before being liberated from reincarnation.
+Death is seen in a different light in Varanasi and for many Hindu Indians, spending their last few breaths in Varanasi is believed to allow liberation from reincarnation.

 For travellers, there’s a lot to see and experience too.
 A boat ride on the Ganges at sunrise, take your pick at yoga, bollywood or meditation courses or walk down to the Manikarnika Ghat to witness the cremation ceremonies.